-We’re looking forward to seeing you soon at CORE!
+We’re looking forward to seeing you soon at Summer Orientation!

-This Academic Planning Guide is designed to help you choose courses and prepare you for your first year at Wheaton College.
+This Academic Planning Guide is designed to help you select courses and prepare for your first year at Wheaton College.

 A good calendar/planner is essential.
 Plan to schedule of all your classes, study time, homework time, activities, and your free time.
 Organization helps you balance your commitments early in your first semester at Wheaton College.
-Although you are not in classes all day, you will have to do 2-3 hours of homework and studying outside of class for each hour you spend in the classroom.
+Although you are not in classes all day, you are expected to complete two-three hours of homework and studying outside of class for each hour you spend in the classroom.
 You will find that you need to plan your time carefully.

-You can use a paper planner/calendar, the Google calendar associated with your Wheaton College email, iCal, or another kind of calendar of your choice to help you; however, no matter which kind of calendar you choose, use it consistently.
+You can use a paper planner/calendar, the Google calendar associated with your Wheaton College email, iCal, or any other kind of calendar that works for you; however, no matter which kind of calendar you choose, use it consistently.
 Good organization and planning will help you address challenges you experience and assist you in building academic momentum.

 All students need support throughout all four years of college.
 Support takes many forms, and you will need different kinds of support at different points in your college career.
-Support will always include your professors and faculty advisors.
+Support will always include your professors, faculty advisor and student success advisor.

-During your first year, plan to use several forms of support, which can include tutoring, working with your faculty members during the office hours, and taking full advantage of other options your faculty may recommend.
-Foremost, be a good advisee; actively seek the help and guidance of your FYS professor and faculty advisor as well as from your other professors.
-Seek help from Wheaton’s tutors; talk to your Preceptors and Resident Advisors.
-Finally, seek the assistance of the many faculty and staff on campus who can help you think through problems and guide you to new opportunities.
+During your first year, plan to use several forms of support, which can include peer tutoring, working with your faculty members during the office hours, visiting the writing center and taking full advantage of other options your faculty may recommend.

 We look forward to working with you soon,